 I like to make lots of people happy.

 When I’m in a particular mood I will gravitate towards certain friends as I think they will react well to me in that mood.
-If I detect a mismatch, or that you are not likely to be ‘feeling it’…me being a particular way that I’m being right now with you…I’ll leave contacting you for a while until I’m in a state where I match better with your personal energetic/emotional vibe.
+If I detect a mismatch or sense that you are not likely to be ‘feeling it’…me being a particular way that I’m being right now with you…I’ll leave contacting you for a while until I’m in a state where I match better with your personal energetic/emotional vibe.

 But I never know what my moods will do…in what direction they’ll go.